 HTML5 offers better support for mobile sites.
 Flash is PC-based only, giving HTML5 a large advantage over Flash as we move into an era of mobile web accessibility.
 HTML5 offers much better cross device support.

-Flash has a large resource pool and even larger community, whereas HTML5 is still a fairly new technology with a building community and some still prevalent inconsistencies and support issues.
+Flash has a large resource pool and even larger community, whereas its counterpart is still a fairly new technology with a building community and some still prevalent inconsistencies and support issues.

 Flash provides automatic optimization and compiles everything into a single compact file.
-HTML5 currently offers no optimization.
+While currently, the alternative offers no optimization.
 However, HTML5 ads can be packaged and delivered optimally as long as special attention is paid to their packaging.